Mount Pritchard Mounties: 2019

 Mounties finished the 2019 Canterbury Cup NSW season in sixth place on the table and qualified for the finals.
 Mounties were eliminated in week one of the finals series as they were defeated by Newtown 44–20 at Campbelltown Stadium.

 The Ron Massey Cup side also qualified for the finals and reached the preliminary final but were defeated 22-12 by Wentworthville at Kogarah Oval.

 2020

 Mounties entered in the Canterbury Cup and Ron Massey Cup competitions, however both were cancelled after one round due to the COVID-19 pandemic in Australia.

 In August 2020, it was announced that Mounties had joined forces with NRL side Canterbury-Bankstown to act as their feeder club side in the Canterbury Cup NSW competition for the next two years starting in 2021.

 2022

 Mounties finished 9th on the table during the 2022 NSW Cup season.
 The Ron Massey Cup side had a slightly better season finishing 5th on the table.

+2023

+In 2023, Mount Pritchard pulled out of the NSW Cup competition but continued to field sides in the Ron Massey Cup and Sydney Shield.
+In the Ron Massey Cup, Mounties finished second last.
+In the Sydney Shield, Mounties finished sixth on the table.

+2024

+In 2024, Mount Pritchard's Ron Massey Cup team finished second on the table but were knocked out in the second week of the finals series.
+The Sydney Shield side finished third on the table in their respective competition.